Learning Linear Polytree Structural Equation Models: Abstract

 \section{Abstract}

 We are interested in the problem of learning the directed acyclic graph (DAG) when data are generated from a linear structural equation model (SEM) and the causal structure can be characterized by a polytree.
 Under the Gaussian polytree models, we study sufficient conditions on the sample sizes for the well-known Chow-Liu algorithm to exactly recover both the skeleton and the equivalence class of the polytree, which is uniquely represented by a CPDAG.
 On the other hand, necessary conditions on the required sample sizes for both skeleton and CPDAG recovery are also derived in terms of information-theoretic lower bounds, which match the respective sufficient conditions and thereby give a sharp characterization of the difficulty of these tasks.
-We also consider extensions to the sub-Gaussian case, and then study the estimation of the inverse correlation matrix under such models.
+We also consider the problem of inverse correlation matrix estimation under the linear polytree models, and establish the estimation error bound in terms of the dimension and the total number of v-structures.
+We also consider an extension of group linear polytree models, in which each node represents a group of variables.
 Our theoretical findings are illustrated by comprehensive numerical simulations, and experiments on benchmark data also demonstrate the robustness of polytree learning when the true graphical structures can only be approximated by polytrees.

 \textbf{Keywords.} polytree, linear structural equation model, equivalence class, CPDAG, Chow-Liu algorithm, minimum spanning tree, information-theoretic bound